No Products in the Cart

 In other words.
-It is necessary to use every function when we using a smart projector.
+It is necessary to use every function when we use a smart projector.

-Actually, when we using a smart projector.
+When we use a smart projector.
 We must make alignment adjustments at first.
 The position of the smart projector must be as close to 90° as possible from the smart projector screen to ensure the projection effect.
 If not?
 The picture will be trapezoidal as shown in the figure of:

 Except in some special cases when keystone correction is required in the horizontal direction.
 It wouldn't normally happen otherwise.
 Vertical keystone correction is mostly in DLP machines, Japanese brands which use 3LCD technology can achieve horizontal keystone correction.